Last updated: 12 Mar, 2021

 Treating anxieties with punishment is no better for dogs than it is for children; selecting the right trainer is essential in genuinely helping your dog.

-Banner image: Chloe, available for adoption via CK Rescue
+Banner image: Chloe, adopted via CK Rescue

 This article is a guest contribution by Dr Jessica Moore-Jones.
 Jessica was a veterinarian who found herself Senior Advisor to the largest Animal Management unit in the southern hemisphere.
 Since then, she has been Executive Manager and CEO of multiple animal welfare organisations in Australia and overseas, has advised governments on policy and legislation, was a finalist in the Not-for-Profit Leader of the Year Awards, and now runs Unleashed Coaching and Consulting – helping other animal organisations to strategically balance financial sustainability with community outcomes.